 An organized and aesthetically pleasing charging station is the kind of gift he will never buy for himself, but that he’ll use and appreciate every day.
 Plus, you don’t have to look at the chaos of cords on the nightstand or kitchen counter anymore.
 Choose one that fits his style and devices, and earn some bonus points by buying him new cables that aren’t frayed or shorting to get it all set up.

 50 year old men care A LOT about their chosen sports, teams, and athletes.
 We all love to see someone who has honed their craft and uses it to entertain us, but what is it about middle aged men that turns it up to 11?
 I’ll never be a 50 year old man, so I’ll never know.
 But suffice it to say your 50 year old birthday boy probably has a team, sport, organization, or athlete he loves.
-Team paraphernalia is an easy way to get him something he’ll love and use daily, like a BBQ tool set or nice mug.
+Team paraphernalia is an easy milestone birthday gift idea to get him something he’ll love and use daily, like a BBQ tool set or nice mug.

 Is he still using a discolored Igloo cooler he got in the 90s?
 Bye.
 It’s time to upgrade his outdoor cooler.
 Whether he loves to camp, golf, or just BBQ in his backyard, a quality cooler will be a birthday gift he loves to receive.